Board of Directors - Frequently Asked Questions

 Q: How will service on the Board of Directors help to develop my leadership skills and/or advance my career?

-A: Leadership on the national level provides a broad and enlightened view of the national landscape of diabetes education, care and management.
+A: Leadership on the national level provides a broad and enlightened view of the national landscape of diabetes care and education.
 Being involved in national discussions about policy, best practices, healthcare reform and changes with a group of peers and leaders from many backgrounds and specialties increases your knowledge and deepens understanding around opportunities and barriers to improved healthcare.
-As you participate in Board committees, events, and meetings, your skills as a leader develop further over time, which can open up new opportunities that can benefit you for years beyond your AADE Board participation.
+As you participate in Board committees, events, and meetings, your skills as a leader develop further over time, which can open up new opportunities that can benefit you for years beyond your ADCES Board participation.